-Because of the sheer volume of gift boxes and concerns that piles of new items’ boxes outside of homes might attract theft, the Boston Mountain Solid Waste District has also partnered with local police departments to provide several additional 24-7 cardboard trailers until Jan.
+Because of the sheer volume of gift boxes and concerns that piles of new items’ boxes outside of homes might attract the interest of thieves, the Boston Mountain Solid Waste District has also partnered with local police departments to provide several additional 24-7 cardboard trailers until Jan.
 15:

 - Elkins Community Center, 162 Doolin Drive.